grafana/loki/docs/sources/get-started/components.md

 #### Replication factor

 In order to mitigate the chance of _losing_ data on any single ingester, the distributor will forward writes to a _replication factor_ of them.
-Generally, this is `3`.
+Generally, the replication factor is `3`.
 Replication allows for ingester restarts and rollouts without failing writes and adds additional protection from data loss for some scenarios.
 Loosely, for each label set (called a _stream_) that is pushed to a distributor, it will hash the labels and use the resulting value to look up `replication_factor` ingesters in the `ring` (which is a subcomponent that exposes a [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table)).
 It will then try to write the same data to all of them.
-This will error if less than a _quorum_ of writes succeed.
+This will generate an error if less than a _quorum_ of writes succeed.
 A quorum is defined as `floor( replication_factor / 2 ) + 1`.
 So, for our `replication_factor` of `3`, we require that two writes succeed.
-If less than two writes succeed, the distributor returns an error and the write can be retried.
+If less than two writes succeed, the distributor returns an error and the write operation will be retried.

 {{% admonition type="caution" %}}
 If a write is acknowledged by 2 out of 3 ingesters, we can tolerate the loss of one ingester but not two, as this would result in data loss.
 {{% /admonition %}}

-The replication factor is not the only thing that prevents data loss, though, and arguably these days its main purpose is to allow writes to continue uninterrupted during rollouts and restarts.
+The replication factor is not the only thing that prevents data loss, though, and its main purpose is to allow writes to continue uninterrupted during rollouts and restarts.
 The [ingester component](#ingester) now includes a [write ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) (WAL) which persists incoming writes to disk to ensure they are not lost as long as the disk isn't corrupted.
 The complementary nature of replication factor and WAL ensures data isn't lost unless there are significant failures in both mechanisms (that is, multiple ingesters die and lose/corrupt their disks).

 ### Hashing